devpatelio/SingleCell-Rnaseq/cancer-cell-master/README.md

 - 2000s, microarrays enabled systematic measurements of transcriptional changes → mRNAs labeled, loaded onto chip where each spot on chip was coated to catch mRNA of specific gene → color of spot indicates ratio of transcript
 - Bulk RNA sequencing made it much more feasible which transcriptional differences could be measured
     - quantification of gene expression
-    - comparitive transcriptomics
+    - comparative transcriptomics
 - limitations involve the inability to resolve heterogeneity
 - single cell also gives you dynamics of gene expression and cell identity, primarily because it can help you look at cell topology
-- goals of scRNA-seq are 1) measure distribution of expression levels for each gene across population of cells 2) measure transcirptional differnces across and within groups of cells 3) resolve single-cell heterogenity
+- goals of scRNA-seq are 1) measure distribution of expression levels for each gene across population of cells 2) measure transcriptional differences across and within groups of cells 3) resolve single-cell heterogeneity
-- applications involve characterization of cell and transcriptional composition of tissues (cell type changes and their correlatoin)
+- applications involve characterization of cell and transcriptional composition of tissues (cell type changes and their correlation)
 - evaluate developmental processes (see expression changes while undergoing differentiation)
 - evaluate how cancer evolution leads to mechanisms of therapeutic resistance